 The Health Case for Taking Holidays

-In this article from Psychology Today, Dr Cynthia Thaik references a number of key studies, including the famous Framingham Heart Study, the long-term ongoing cardiovascular study that began in 1948 to analyse adult subjects who were at risk of heart disease.
+In take a vacation for your health, Dr Cynthia Thaik references a number of key studies, including the famous Framingham Heart Study, the long-term ongoing cardiovascular study that began in 1948 to analyse adult subjects who were at risk of heart disease.
 If you google the case for holidays, you will see this study consistently referenced.
 Cynthia writes that “when the study looked at the effects of vacations from following subjects over a nine-year period they found a positive correlation between more frequent vacations and longer healthier lives”.

 This study also reported that men who skipped vacation for several years were 30% more likely to suffer heart attacks than those who took a vacation at least one week a year.
 Interestingly, the study reported that skipping even 1 year’s annual leave can be associated with increased risk of heart disease.
 So there’s the powerful argument for a holiday, just in case you needed one!